GideonFlynn/FSND-Linux-Server-Configuration/README.md

 First, I needed to make sure the app would run with PostgreSQL.
 The changes to be made weren't that big:
 1. Change all 'NVARCHAR' columns in dbmodels.py to 'Text'
 2. Make sure that all paths are absolute and configured for a Linux OS
-3. Make sure the items table's foreign keys references unique columns.
+3. Make sure the items table's foreign keys references unique columns
     - (Before the shop and manufacturer tables had a foreign key on their 'id' column, now the foreign key for manufacturer is 'name')

     **This means that when defining a manufacturer when making an item, you type their name.**